Marrrta/SAT_vs_ACT/README.md

 The Exploratory Data Analysis examines participation and results for both tests, and creates data frames used further  for visualizations, observations, and recommendations.

-The Visualization, Observations, and Recommendations section centers on the three key objectives listed in the Problem Statement.
+The Visualization, Observations, and Recommendations section (summarized below in this document) centers on the three key objectives listed in the Problem Statement.

 ### Data Dictionary